Power Apps and Power Automate: Level 1 - Designing Modern Forms and Workflows Course Outline

 In our next module, we will look at the options available to designers that allow them to implement their business branding.
 Not only will this deal with the aesthetics of your app, it will also introduce time-saving tips to help keep your branding consistent.
 We will also be discussing how to embed media into your app which can be useful if you are planning on an app that might promote video content.

 Embed and play audio and video

-So far in the course, we would have covered the basics of adding, editing and removing controls from our applications.
-The drive behind this module is to provide more depth on the categories of controls which can be used on a form.
+So far in the course, we would have covered the basics of adding, editing, and removing controls from our applications.
+The drive behind this module is to provide more depth on the categories of controls that can be used on a form.
 Your instructor will take you through each control and discuss its purpose and configuration.
-Tackling the wide selection of controls will help students recognise when to use the right control.
+Tackling the wide selection of controls will help students recognize when to use the right control.

 Data Sources and Logic